 Abstract

 When isolated populations adapt to novel environments, they may do so using the same or different alleles.
 The former scenario—parallel genetic evolution—is increasingly likely if populations have shared ancestral variation that can be used for adaptation.
 Here, we investigate the conditions under which populations undergo parallel genetic evolution from standing variation and the associated implications for speciation via environment-specific hybrid fitness.
 Using computer simulations, we confirm that populations adapting to identical environments tend to fix the same alleles from standing variation unless there is a deficient or excess amount of variation in the founding population.
-We also find that the degree of of parallel genetic adaptation decreases faster-than-linearly as selection deviates from parallel toward divergent selection.
+We also find that the degree of parallel genetic adaptation decreases faster-than-linearly as selection deviates from parallel toward divergent selection.
 Analytical approximations reveal that seemingly small differences in the environments to which populations are adapting can substantially reduce the likelihood of parallel genetic evolution.
 Last, standing variation weakens progress toward speciation under parallel selection because hybrids have higher fitness than when adaptation is from new mutation.
-This occurs because standing variation causes parents to fix the same alleles and therefore fewer incompatibilities.
+This occurs because standing variation causes parents to fix the same alleles and therefore fewer incompatibilities arise.
 By contrast, standing variation strengthens progress toward speciation under divergent selection because hybrids have reduced fitness relative to when adaptation is from new mutation.
 This is because past stabilizing selection removes large-effect alleles from the standing variation and therefore adaptation from standing variation proceeds via a greater number of mutations with individually smaller effects compared to adaptation from new mutation.
 This in turn leads to reduced phenotypic segregation variance in hybrids, causing them to possess a uniformly intermediate phenotype that is poorly suited to either parental environment.
 We conclude that the effects of standing genetic variation on the process of speciation depend on both the characteristics of standing variation and on the environments in which derived populations are adapting.

 Impact summary